thnilsen/linotp/README.md

 This plugin adds an additional input box to the login form where the user has to additionally enter the Linotp OTP code in order to successfully authenticate.

-This plugin has been tested with Roundcube version 1.1 and LinOTP server had been setup in Ubuntu 14.04 and Google Authenticator was used for generating the OTP code.
+This plugin has been tested with Roundcube version 1.3.4 and LinOTP server had been setup in Centos 7 and Google Authenticator was used for generating the OTP code.

 Installation